Sunera Thobani: Academic career

 From 1996 to 2000, Thobani taught women's studies at Simon Fraser University.
-During her stay at Simon Fraser, she also served as the Ruth Wynn Woodward Endowed Professor and Chair.
+During her stay at Simon Fraser, she also served as the Ruth Wynn Woodward Endowed Professor and chair.
 Thobani has also previously lectured at Evergreen State College, a liberal arts college in Olympia, Washington.
 Since 2000, she has been teaching at the University of British Columbia.
-She is currently an associate professor at the Institute for Gender, Race, Sexuality and Social Justice.
+She is currently a professor in the Department of Asian Studies.

 Activism

 Early activist work

 Thobani was an avid activist throughout her undergraduate and graduate career.
 Since the 1980s, she has been associated with the anti-racist movement, anti-apartheid movement, third world solidarity movements, and various women's movements.
 As an undergraduate student living in the United Kingdom, she worked with different South Asian women's organizations.
 Thobani also spent a year volunteering in Palestine.
 Furthermore, as a graduate student in the United States, she was involved in anti-nuclear, peace, and Palestinian solidarity movements.

 After arriving in Vancouver in 1989 as a doctoral candidate, she quickly became affiliated with the National Action Committee on the Status of Women (NAC)—then the largest feminist organization in Canada.
 At the same time, she continued to work closely with women of color activists in Ontario and Quebec.
 However, Thobani quickly gained national prominence after the Women of Color caucus within NAC nominated her for a presidential run.
 In 1993, Thobani was elected as the 12th President of NAC—the first woman of color in the organization's history.
 Securing the blessing of her predecessor—socialist feminist Judy Rebick—Thobani focused on making the organization a more inclusive space for women of color.
 She served as president for three years; and in 1996, she was succeeded by another woman of color, Joan Grant-Cummings.